The $3$-isogeny Selmer groups of the elliptic curves $y^2=x^3+n^2$: Moments of the size of phihat -Selmer

-For the main term, we can split the sum according to $n\bmod 9$.
-An asymptotic formula for $\sum_{n\in\mathcal{D}_\eta(N)} 3^{k\omega_2(\cf(2n))}$ can be obtained using a general version of the classical Selberg--Delange method by Tenenbaum~\cite[Theorem~5.2]{Tenenbaum}. \end{proof}
+Moreover, we can see from the Euler product that $F_{\chi_0}$ has a pole at $s=1$ of order $\frac{1}{2}(3^k+1)$.
+By a general version of the classical Selberg--Delange method by Tenenbaum~\cite[Theorem~II.5.2]{Tenenbaum}, we get the estimate